 The Oregon Department of Transportation, Region 3 encompasses the five southwestern Oregon counties: Coos, Curry, Douglas, Jackson, and Josephine.
-The rural nature and the low socioeconomic status of the region are reflected in the problems.
+The rural nature and the low socio-economic status of the region are reflected in the problems.
 The region is dominated by the three mountain ranges (the Coastal Range, the Siskiyous, and the Cascades) including five mountain passes on I-5 in southern Oregon.

-- Traffic fatalities are over-represented with 21.39 percent of total state traffic fatalities compared with 12.62 percent of the state's population. - In 2008, speed is a factor in 51.69 percent of Region 3 traffic fatalities compared with a statewide speed-involved rate of 50.48 percent. - In 2008, alcohol was involved in 56.18 percent of all Region 3 fatalities compared with a statewide alcohol-involved rate of 41.11 percent. - In 2008, total occupant safety belt use and child safety seat use in Region 3 included in the statewide survey closely reflect the statewide figures; however, there continues to be a need for public education - particularly on the importance of child passenger safety and proper use of restraint systems. - Although Region 3 has 15 traffic safety committees (Ashland, Brookings, Coquille, Eagle Point, Glendale (currently on hiatus), Gold Beach, Medford, Myrtle Point, North Bend, Reedsport, Talent, Winston, Douglas County, Jackson County, and Josephine County), there continues to be a need to support and be a resource to the present committees.
+- Traffic fatalities are over-represented with 15.92 percent of total state traffic fatalities compared with 12.57 percent of the state's population. - In 2009, speed was a factor in 33.33 percent of Region 3 traffic fatalities compared with a statewide speed-involved rate of 41.64 percent.
+While the Region total is lower than the statewide average at this time, this is still a serious problem with a third of the fatals being speed related. - In 2009, alcohol was involved in 46.67 percent of all Region 3 fatalities compared with a statewide alcohol-involved rate of 38.20 percent. - In 2009, total occupant safety belt use and child safety seat use in Region 3 included in the statewide survey closely reflect the statewide figures; however, there continues to be a need for public education - particularly on the importance of child passenger safety and proper use of restraint systems. - Although Region 3 has 15 traffic safety committees (Ashland, Brookings, Coquille, Eagle Point, Glendale (currently on hiatus), Gold Beach, Medford, Myrtle Point, North Bend, Reedsport, Talent, Winston, Douglas County, Jackson County, and Josephine County), there continues to be a need to support and be a resource to the present committees.
 There is also a need for additional traffic safety committees in other communities.